João Braz de Aviz

-João Braz de Aviz (/pt-BR/; born 24 April 1947) is a prelate of the Roman Catholic Church.
-He served as the prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life from 2011 to 2025.
-He began his career working for twenty years as a parish priest and seminary teacher.
-He became a bishop in 1994 and was bishop of Ponta Grossa from 1998 to 2002, archbishop of Maringá from 2002 to 2004, and archbishop of Brasília from 2004 to 2011.
+João Braz de Aviz (/pt-BR/; born 24 April 1947) is a Brazilian Catholic prelate who served as the prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life from 2011 to 2025.
+He began his career working for 20 years as a parish priest and seminary teacher.
+He a bishop in 1994 and was Bishop of Ponta Grossa from 1998 to 2002, Archbishop of Maringá from 2002 to 2004, and Archbishop of Brasília from 2004 to 2011.

 Early life and education

 Aviz was born in Mafra, Diocese of Joinville, Santa Catarina, Brazil in 1947.
-He has four brothers and three sisters – the youngest sister has Down's syndrome.
+He has four brothers and three sisters – the youngest sister has Down syndrome.
 After pursuing his philosophical studies at the Major Seminary Rainha dos Apostolos in Curitiba and the Faculty of Palmas, he completed his theological studies in Rome at the Pontifical Gregorian University, where he obtained a licenciate, and at the Pontifical Lateran University, where he graduated in 1992 with a doctorate in dogmatic theology.